techgrounds/cloud-assignments-E28MS/Assignments/Cloud/Azure App Configuration.md

 After completing the practical Quickstart Guide for Azure App Service and the Quickstart Guide for Azure Functions Apps earlier this week, I realized that these concepts/services are related.
 Here is a summary of how I see the relationship between these subjects:

+After completing the practical Quickstart Guide for Azure App Service and the Quickstart Guide for Azure Functions Apps earlier this week, I realized that these concepts/services are related.
+Here is a summary of how I see the relationship between these subjects:

 After completing the practical Quicsstart Guide for Azure App Service and the Quickstart Guide for Azure Functions Apps earlier in this week, I realised that these concepts/services are related.
 Here is a summary of how I see the relationship between these subjects:

 ### Azure App Service